mongodb/mongodbatlas-cloudformation-resources/cfn-resources/global-cluster-config/docs/README.md

 # MongoDB::Atlas::GlobalClusterConfig

 Returns, adds, and removes Global Cluster managed namespaces and custom zone mappings.
+This resource can only be used with Atlas-managed clusters, see doc for `GlobalClusterSelfManagedSharding` attribute in `Mongodb::Atlas::Cluster` resource for more info.

 ## Syntax